EATING QUESTIONNAIRE

 Relationship with Food & Eating Questionnaire

 If you wish to think a little more about whether you might be experiencing an eating disorder or disordered eating, here's some questions to ask yourself in the Eating Questionnaire below.
-This is a self-questionnaire and we will not receive a copy if you complete it.
-It's for you to complete on your own so you can reflect on your relationship with food and eating.
+This is a self-questionnaire for you to complete on your own so you can reflect on your relationship with food and eating.
+It is ANONYMOUS.
+However, if, having completed the questionnaire, you would like us to contact you about support we can offer, please leave your email address in the 'email section' at the end of the questionnaire.
+If you do not wish for us to contact you, please leave the 'email section' blank and your questionnaire will remain anonymous.

 Some questions will apply to you and others will not.
 We are all different: our experiences and problems with food and eating will be individual to each of us and differ from person-to-person.